Lahij insurgency

-The Lahij insurgency was a guerrilla war waged by tribesmen loyal to Abdrabbuh Mansur Hadi against the Houthis and Yemen Army units loyal to Ali Abdullah Saleh, who controlled most of the Lahij Governorate of Yemen.

-In late July, Pro-Hadi forces had launched an offensive to recapture Al Anad Air Base and rest of Lahij Governorate.
-On 4 August, Pro-Hadi forces had retaken full control of the Lahij Governorate.
+The Lahij insurgency was a subconflict in the Yemeni Civil War waged in 2015 by tribesmen loyal to Abdrabbuh Mansur Hadi against the Houthis and Yemen Army units loyal to Ali Abdullah Saleh, who controlled most of the Lahij Governorate of Yemen.
+In late July, pro-Hadi forces had launched an offensive to recapture Al Anad Air Base and the rest of Lahij Governorate.
+On 4 August, pro-Hadi forces had retaken full control of the Lahij Governorate.

 Background

 On 24 March, heavy fighting erupted in the Lahij Governorate as Houthi forces advanced.

-On the morning of 25 March, the Houthis seized Al Anad Air Base, which had recently been abandoned by United States of America US SOCOM troops.
-Soon after the Houthis also captured Al Houta, where they took the Defence Minister Mahmoud al-Subaihi, one of Hadi's top lieutenants, as a prisoner and transferred him to Sana'a.
+On the morning of 25 March, the Houthis seized Al Anad Air Base, which had recently been abandoned by the American special forces.
+Soon after, the Houthis also captured Al Houta, where they took the Defence Minister Mahmoud al-Subaihi, one of Hadi's top lieutenants, prisoner and transferred him to Sanaa.
 In addition, the Houthi-allied 33rd Armored Brigade captured the towns of Al-Habilain and Al-Malah.
-With this, the Houthis had gained control of the Lahij Province.
+With this, the Houthis had gained control of Lahij Province.